-Common Mistakes to Avoid When Creating Meta Titles
+Common Mistakes Made When Creating Meta Titles

-Why Meta Titles Are Vital to SEO
+Are Meta Titles Vital to SEO?

 A meta title shows the name of a web page.
 The title is displayed by the browser, usually at the top of your computer screen, and tells a reader what page they are on.
 Meta titles are also read by search engine robots and seen by site visitors.
 Because of this, it's important to have a strong title in consideration of search engines, but one that still makes sense to your human website visitors.

-The meta title was once very important for helping the page rank higher in search engine returns, and many webmasters wrote them to cater only to search engine robots—initially without much regard for how it read to website visitors.
+The meta title was once very important for helping the page rank higher in search engine returns, and many webmasters wrote them to cater only to search engine robots initially without much regard for how it read to website visitors.

 Meta titles should make sense to the reader, but the wording should also be based on keyword search popularity and relevance to the rest of the web page including other metadata and content.
 Meta titles are should also sound natural to the reader.